 Morocco

-I went to Morocco in June 2014 for 10 days with my friend, Llinos.
-We split our time between three main cities - Marrakech, Essaouira and Ouarzazate.
+Morocco is a beautiful and incredibly diverse country to explore with crumbling sandcastles, deserts, busy markets and beautiful moorish architecture.
+I visited in June 2014 with my friend Llinos.
+We split our time up between three cities; Marrakech, Essaouira and Ouarzazate.

 Marrakech